dustinpfister/blog_posts/_posts/vuejs-directive.md

 ### 2.1 - A Basic vue v-on:click directive example

 The v-on directive can be used to call a method in the methods object.
 When doing so just the name of the method can be given, when the method is called this way the method will be used like an event handler.
-If you are not familoe with how to go about working with event handlers in native javaScript it might be a good idea to play around with a few simple examples of the addEventListener element method when it comes to hvaing some knowage of how this is done in plain vanilla javaScript.
-When createing a callback function for addEventListener this first element in the callback function will be an event object.
-When callign a method by just passing the name of the method for the value of v-on:click the method will be used in the same way in that the first argument of the method will be an event object.
+If you are not familiar with how to go about working with event handlers in native javaScript it might be a good idea to play around with a few simple examples of the addEventListener element method when it comes to having some knowledge of how this is done in plain vanilla javaScript.
+When creating a callback function for addEventListener this first element in the callback function will be an event object.
+When calling a method by just passing the name of the method for the value of v-on:click the method will be used in the same way in that the first argument of the method will be an event object.
 However the value of the this keyword will refer to the vue instance, which can prove to be helpful.

 ```html
 <html>